 If subject to Wealth Tax, the tax on New Shares admitted to trading on an official Spanish secondary market owned by non-resident natural persons shall be calculated using the average trading price in the last quarter of each year.
-The Ministry of Finance publishes annually this average trading price for tax purposes.
+The Ministry of Finance publishes annually this average trading price for the Wealth Tax purposes.